Pink-Crab/WP_PSR16_Cache/README.md

 Calling clear() will use $wpdb to get all transients from the database and clear any which start with your prefix.
 If you have no prefix defined, this could clear all of your transients and create some unusual side effected.

 > ALSO:
-Some mangaged hosts store transients outside of the regular Options table.
+Some managed hosts store transients outside of the regular Options table.
 This can lead to problems when fetching all transients with your prefix.